Lautert/feefo-ui-assessment/README.md

 - The repository is set up to work with `styled-components` if you feel comfortable doing so, please use this instead of css
 - The repository is set up to use jest + testing library for unit tests

-# This project was created using

-- Node 17.8.0
-- `npx create-react-app feefo-ui-assessment --template typescript`
-- ESlint
-- Prettier

 ## Setup
 1. Run `yarn install` to install required dependencies
 2. Run `yarn start` to start a local development server - the react default port is `:3000` so